 A series of three public meetings were held to obtain input from the public to help develop the purpose and need, identify resources that may be impacted, and solicit feedback on alternatives being considered.
-The intent of the meetings was to validate and help clarify input previously provided through development of the Engineering Design Report, identify any new relevant information, and obtain specific feedback on proposed alternatives.
+These meetings occurred on December 9, 2014, March 9, 2015, and September 15, 2015.
+The intent of these meetings was to validate and help clarify input previously provided through development of the Engineering Design Report, identify any new relevant information, and obtain specific feedback on proposed alternatives.
 Additional discussion on consultation and coordination efforts is provided in Chapter 7.